 - “Mind Over M&A Matter: Delaware Decisions Resist Blanket Rules, Scrutinize Motives of Dealmakers in Private Equity Takeover Transactions,” Mergers & Acquisitions (October 2007) (co-author).

+Mr. Moses is recognized by The Legal 500 for his corporate restructuring work.
 Mr. Moses received a B.A. in Political Science from Yeshiva University, graduating summa cum laude and with departmental honors.
 He holds a J.D. from Stanford Law School, where he served as an editor of the Stanford Law and Policy Review.